mateuszniechwiej/Ms-1-LP/README.md

 ### As a returning customer, I want to :

-* Find about any new products the company is offering
+* Find about any new products the company is offering.
+* Be able to find contact information.

-* Information about the times opening changes (if they occur)
+* Information about the times opening changes (if they occur).
 * to see new images or videos of the places and products.

 :pushpin: